Skip to main content

 Island bridal fashion emphasizes practical elegance suited to beach settings and tropical climate:

-- Slim A-lines and sheath dresses (65% of brides)
+• Slim A-lines and sheath dresses (popular choices)

-- Shorter hemlines or high-low designs (40% of beach brides)
+• Shorter hemlines or high-low designs for beach brides

 Groom and Guest Attire